Intune is the component of Enterprise Mobility + Security (EMS) that manages Windows systems, mobile

 - Administering Windows Autopilot

-This course is intended for IT professional technical specialists responsible for
+This course is intended for IT Professionals who will be responsible for